rickabrac/iOSCombineGPTClient/README.md

 ## To-Do

-• SwiftUI autoscrolling (not working in Xcode 13.2.1)
+• SwiftUI autoscrolling not working (at least in Xcode 13.2.1 / iOS 15.2)

-• Add prompt for GPT3 API key